-Hey, somebody get those kids some pants!
-Tomorrow is National Take Your Pants for a Walk Day.
-Who knows why it’s right smack in July, the warmest month of the year for the U.S. But we looked into this, and they say you can celebrate with shorts, skirts and dresses, too.
+Who knows National Take Your Pants for a Walk Day is right smack in July.
+But we looked into this, and they say you can celebrate with shorts, skirts and dresses, too.
 We’re just not supposed to walk around in our underwear.
+The walking is important, though: kids should take up to 14,000 steps every day for exercise.
+So grab some pants and get moving!

 Wee ones: How many steps do you take to get from your bed to the door?
 Count them up!